DevsparZeroGitHubUser/hello-world/ReadmeCordovaCore.md

 /** Refers to the Loading Image of the SDKs **/ [XenchainSDK setLoadingLogo:[UIImage imageNamed:@"loading_logo.png"]];
 ```
-Additionally the above resources (modern_data_beep.mp3 and/or loading_logo.png) may simply be replaced with other resources provided it's filename is the same.
+Additionally the above resource files (modern_data_beep.mp3 and/or loading_logo.png) may be replaced with other resource file provided the filename and type is the same.

 ## <a name="ImplementationIDCardReader"></a> Implementation of ID Card Reader
 ### <a name="XScannerActivity"></a> Implementation of Custom Scanner Activity
-Before proceed calling the `deployScanner` function, the app must have an Extended `XScannerActivity` or `XScannerViewController` class, in which the extended class will be used to Scan ID Card.
+Before proceeding to call the `deployScanner` function, the app must have an Extended `XScannerActivity` or `XScannerViewController` class, in which the extended class will be used to Scan ID Card.
 For Cordova implementation, these classes have been implemented in the plugin.
 Refer to **CameraOCRActivity.java (activity_camera_ocr.xml for UI)** for Java or **CameraOCRViewController.h and CameraOCRViewController.m (Xenchain.storyboard for UI)** for iOS.
 The default UI has been implemented for both platform.
 Any changes on the UI can be done through these files.

 ### <a name="StartScanID"></a> Start Scan ID CARD
 ```javascript